Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/encoder-fb/index.md

 ### Finding the offset

-The example code shown above makes use of an encoder offset value, `enc_theta_m_offset`.
+The example code shown above makes use of an encoder offset value, `theta_off`.
 For synchronous machines, this offset is the count value measured by the encoder when the d-axis of the rotor is aligned with the phase U winding axis of the stator.
 This value typically needs to be found experimentally for each motor/encoder pair because it depends on how the encoder was aligned when it was coupled to the motor's shaft.
-This section provides a procedure to determine `enc_theta_m_offset`.
+This section provides a procedure to determine `theta_off`.

 #### Determine the approximate offset